-Grassroots sports sponsorship can be a win-win solution for both business and clubs or organisations but it invariably takes perseverance, an understanding of how sponsorship actually works and a willingness to be flexible.
+Cricket club sponsorship can be a win-win solution for both business and clubs or organisations but it invariably takes perseverance, an understanding of how sponsorship works and a willingness to be flexible.

-Here’s our own guide to cricket club sponsorship, hopefully it fires up the grey cells, inspires and motivates in some small way.
-Whatever size of organisation you are, the possibilities are endless…
+Hopefully, it fires up the grey cells, inspires and motivates your cricket club in some small way.
+Whatever size of organisation you are, the possibilities are endless.

-Most people will have an inkling of what sponsorship is in its broadest terms but getting to grips of what’s expected, what to steer clear of and tips to succeed are all outlined below.
+Most people have an idea what cricket club sponsorship is but we will explain what’s expected, what to steer clear of and our top tips to succeed.

-It makes little sense to accept money with a view to spending that on say mending a pavilion roof if a roofing company in your town is on hand and willing to be a sponsor and offer their expertise at reduced cost or perhaps entirely free.
+It makes little sense to accept money with a view to spending that on say mending a pavilion roof if a roofing company in your town is willing to be a sponsor and offer their expertise at reduced cost or perhaps entirely free.

 It’s also a logical starting place but don’t be afraid to think big, you never know where it might lead if you’re ambitious and professional.

 When to begin?
 Timing isn’t just important out in the middle